isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 If our monitoring systems detect that your site is down, the Isomer team immediately receives a phone call to rectify the issue.
 The team will also notify you through email, or in emergency cases, by phone.

-You can visit [status.isomer.gov.sg](https://status.isomer.gov.sg/) to check the status of your sites, or subscribe to the RSS feeds.
+You can visit [status.isomer.gov.sg](https://status.isomer.gov.sg/) to check the status of your sites.

 ##### What is our Recovery Point Objective (RPO) and Recovery Time Objective(RTO)?